Kinetic inductance detector: Applications

-at the Caltech Submillimeter Observatory, the Atacama Pathfinder Experiment (APEX) on the Llano de Chajnantor Observatory, the CCAT Observatory, and the IRAM 30-m telescope.
+at the Caltech Submillimeter Observatory, the Atacama Pathfinder Experiment (APEX) on the Llano de Chajnantor Observatory, the CCAT Observatory, the Large Millimeter Telescope, and the IRAM 30-m telescope.
 They are also being developed for optical and near-infrared detection at the Palomar Observatory.
-Since their ability to be frequency-division multiplexed allows KIDs to achieve small detector package sizes, KIDs have also gained popularity in airborne balloon astrophysics as a more compact and less massive alternative to transition edge sensors.
+KIDs have also flown on two balloon-borne telescopes, OLIMPO in 2018 and BLAST-TNG in 2020.
+They are also foreseen for the spectrometers of the planned PRobe far-Infrared Mission for Astrophysics (PRIMA) telescope, which NASA selected as one of two potential future space telescopes.
+KIDs have also gained popularity as a more compact, lower cost, and less complex alternative to transition edge sensors.